pioio/ezcli/README.md

 `taskcli` is designed for automating tasks.
 Any tasks.

 It can work with any type of project -- it's definately not only for Python.
-The `taskcli` tasks simply happen to be defined in Python, instead of than in YAML.
+The `taskcli` tasks simply happen to be defined in Python, instead of in YAML.
 This makes `taskcli` tasks **easier to work it, refactor, test, and maintain.**

 If you ever tried to maintain and refactor large YAML codebases file, you know **exactly** what I mean.

 The tasks, once defined, can do whatever you want.
-Often, they will be a mix Python calls/flow, and running shell commands and external tools using e.g. provided `run` functions.
+Often, they will be a mix Python, and running shell commands and external tools using e.g. provided `run` functions.
 It's up to you whether you want to lean more towards Python, or more towards shell commands.

 The guiding design principles of `taskcli` are:
-- make running and navigating between tasks easy fast.
+- make running and navigating between tasks easy & fast.
 - show only what's needed, but make it easy to drill down and reveal more info.
 - make the most important tasks stand out.
 Hide the less frequently used ones, but make them easy to find and use.